 Examples of activities assigned to physiotherapists who work under supervision in Alberta include physiotherapists who perform trigger point injections or order lab tests as part of triage clinics in rheumatology.

 While the physiotherapy scope of practice is broadly defined in Alberta, there are some areas that pose challenges.
 It is helpful to know where the limit of scope of practice is, both in terms of advocating for change and to ensure that your own practice fits within the limits of what is set out by our governing legislation.

 Province of Alberta.
 Health Professions Act.
 Edmonton: Alberta Queen’s Printer, 2013.
 Available at: http://www.qp.alberta.ca/documents/acts/h07.pdf

-- Province of Alberta.
+Province of Alberta.
 Physical Therapists Profession Regulation.
 Edmonton: Alberta Queen’s Printer, 2011.
 Available at: http://www.qp.alberta.ca/documents/Regs/2011_064.pdf

-- Canadian Alliance of Physiotherapy Regulators.
+Canadian Alliance of Physiotherapy Regulators.
 Alliance Guidance Document on Over the Counter Drugs.
 Toronto.
 2012.
-Available at: http://alliancept.org/pdfs/Alliance_Guidance_Document_on_Over_the_Counter_Drugs.pdf.
-Accessed on December 10, 2014.
+Available at: https://www.alliancept.org/publications/.
+Accessed on March 15, 2021.